Effects of Exercise

 18. Improved self-esteem:

-Exercising regularly will make you feel good about yourself because your body becomes fitter and healthier; it’s a proven fact that people who stay fit tend to be more positive about themselves than sedentary individuals are.
-And when you have high self-esteem, you are less likely to suffer from depression or other negative mood disorders.
+Exercising regularly will make you feel good about yourself because your body becomes fitter and healthier.
+It’s proven that people who stay fit tend to be more optimistic about themselves than sedentary individuals.
+And when you have high self-esteem, you are less likely to suffer from depression or other adverse mood disorders.

 19. Increased bone mass:

-Bone formation increases when individual exercises, which helps prevent age-related bone loss and osteoporosis, a disease resulting from decreased bone density.
-Additionally, physical activity stimulates hormones that help the body absorb calcium (a key mineral for bone health).
-Studies show that people who participate in weight-bearing exercises retain more of their hip and spine bone mass – even during menopause.
+Bone formation increases when individuals exercise, which helps prevent age-related bone loss and osteoporosis, a disease resulting from decreased bone density.
+Additionally, physical activity stimulates hormones that help the body absorb calcium (an essential mineral for bone health).
+Studies show that people who participate in weight-bearing exercises retain more of their hip and spine bone mass—even during menopause.

 20. Improved mood: